The Origins of the Club (1890s – 1920)

 Following the establishment of the new Association, the Club continued to experience success, winning two ‘B’ Grade Premierships and an Under 16 Colts’ Premiership during the remainder of the 1980’s, whilst a third ‘B’ Grade Premiership followed in the span of nine seasons with the 1991/92 ‘B’ Grade Premiership.

-Along the way, in the early 2000’s we adopted the mascot “Echnidas” after it was claimed during post-match drinks one evening that an Echnida was seen on the oval.
+In the early 2000’s we adopted the mascot and nickname “Echnidas” after it was claimed during post-match drinks one evening that an Echnida was seen on the oval.

-At present the Alexandra & Eastern Hills Cricket Association is comprised of Wistow together with clubs from Ashbourne, Bremer/Callington, Echunga, Finniss, Hahndorf, Langhorne Creek, Lobethal, Macclesfield, Milang, Mt Barker, Nairne, Strathalbyn and Woodside albeit Milang have been dormant for the last several seasons and Finniss have also sadly been unable to field a side this season.
+At present, the Alexandra & Eastern Hills Cricket Association is comprised of Wistow together with clubs from Ashbourne, Bremer/Callington, Echunga, Finniss, Hahndorf, Langhorne Creek, Lenswood Ranges, Lobethal, Macclesfield, Milang, Mt Barker, Nairne, Strathalbyn and Woodside albeit Milang have been dormant for the last several seasons and Finniss have also sadly been unable to field a side this season.

 In recent history, the club has benefited greatly from various grants which have been obtained, including for a tractor in 1990, to construct the mower shed in 1995, to construct the new clubrooms in 2015 and in 2021 for the new training nets, helping with each of those projects.
 Nothing could compare however with the $100,000 grant in 2015 from Holden Home Ground Advantage, the winning submission entered by Brendan “Barb” Nettle, a stroke of excellence which has propelled the club forward as has never been seen before.